October 12, 2019.

 You’re grabbing coffee with a coworker, and they’re caught deep in a rant loop, “Nobody cares about quality.
 They say they care, but they don’t care.”
-You helpfully decide to snap them out of the rant by providing some counter-examples, measuring your memories of the last few months and recounting some examples of slowing down for quality.
-Moments later, your contribution to the conversation is an easily traversed speed bump as the rant metastasizes, “They just don’t care.”
+You try to snap them out of the rant by providing some counter-examples, measuring your memories of the last few months and recounting some examples of slowing down for quality.
+Moments later, your contribution to the conversation is ignored as the rant metastasizes, “They just don’t care.”

-This is a quintessential work conversation, and no topic is too obviously essential to escape the “Nobody cares about IMPORTANT_PRIORITY” treatment.
+This is a quintessential work conversation, and no topic is too essential to escape the “Nobody cares about my important priority" treatment.
 It could be quality, enterprise users, reliability, design, costs, morale–anything that matters to someone.
 Fast growing companies are particularly susceptible to this complaint, because fast growth manufactures new problems at an inspiring pace.

-Each leader has a unique set of passions and anxieties which underpin into priorities in the company they lead.
-The simple truth is that it’s easier to gather momentum in areas intrinsically motivate your leaders.
+Every leader bring their unique set of passions and anxieties that shape priorities in the company they lead.
+The simple truth is that it is easier to gather momentum in areas that intrinsically motivate your leaders.
 However, it’s almost never the case that folks don’t care about something, they’re merely care more about something else.

 Saying that a company doesn’t care about a topic, is a benign interpretation: an interpretation that shifts responsibility away from you and onto the unaccountable abstract.
 If you find yourself saying the company doesn’t care, it means that either (a) you are misaligned on priority due a context gap, or (b) you need a new approach to create visibility and recruit resources onto your effort.